Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Available Coupons

-So if you’re looking for accurate target performance, I recommend Fiocchi’s Shooting Dynamics line of 7.62x39mm FMJ.
-They are an excellent mix of reasonable cost and highly consistent ammunition.
+So if you’re looking for accurate target performance, I recommend Prvi Partizan’s (PPU) rifle line of 7.62x39mm FMJ.
+These brass-cased rounds are a reasonable mix of cost and consistency.

 4. Winchester White Box

-Finally, we have my preferred AK-47 use, which is good ole fashioned plinking.
+Finally, we have my preferred AK-47 use, which is good old-fashioned plinking.
 The AK-47 is a terror on the battlefield but also a terror when wielded against dirt clods, stumps, old boxes, and cans.

 I have spent many an hour down in a nearby sandpit just shooting cans and the like, and I think, no disrespect to the great Kalashnikov, that this is just about the best possible use of the AK-47 today: turning money and gunpowder into smiles and noise.